 For vanity lighting on the sides of a mirror, mount the fixtures at least 28 inches apart and around 60 inches off of the floor to ensure the brightest parts of the lights are in line with your face.
 For a light above the mirror, mount it about 78 inches off of the floor.

 There’s nothing quite like natural light, right?
 The true color of our face, hair, makeup and clothes is best represented in the daylight, so this is the quality of light you’ll want to mimic in the bathroom.
 First, go for bathroom lighting fixtures with white shades—frost, clear or otherwise.

 Second, use light bulbs that render colors appropriately for the room.
 Determining that depends on the bulb type:

-- Compact Fluorescent bulbs: Contrary to popular belief, CFL bulbs can be a good choice for bathrooms—as long as their CRI (Color Rendering Index) is 90 or above.
+Compact Fluorescent bulbs: Contrary to popular belief, CFL bulbs can be a good choice for bathrooms—as long as their Color Rendering Index (CRI) is 90 or above.
 This indicates that they are close to displaying colors the way that daylight does.
 The ideal color temperature for CFLs is also between 2700K and 3000K.

 Bathrooms need to move from bright light for morning rituals to a soft mood light if you’re taking a soak in the tub.
 Luckily, there are several creative ways to easily move from one atmosphere to another.

-Install a dimmer switch for example to control the intensity of your vanity lights.
+For example, install a dimmer switch to control the intensity of your vanity lights.
 These days, there are dimmers available for incandescent, fluorescent and LED lighting (we love the contemporary dimming controls from Legrand Adorne).